 From the mountains to the beaches, as much a part of the city as Table Mountain, Cape Town’s coastal regions are a buzz of activity and beauty.
 From bustling nightclubs and restaurants to Blue Flag beaches, not to mention stunning sunset viewing spots.

 Hout Bay, or the Republic of Hout Bay as it is affectionately known by locals, is a fantastic sea-side neighbourhood in Cape Town that offers something for everyone.
-Just 20 kilometres from Cape Town’s central district.
+Just 12.4 miles from Cape Town’s central district.
 It boasts a beautiful white-sand beach where locals laze and walk their dogs, a bustling marina, art galleries, restaurants, and a working harbour that serves its thriving tuna, snoek and crayfish industry.

 There is a wide range of outdoor activities to be enjoyed in Hout Bay from hiking and mountain biking through the surrounding mountains to sea kayaking and sunset cruises where you may be able to see kelp forests and lots of sea animals including fur seals.